RaySSharma/foundry-modules/rolltable-buttons/README.md

 - Added checks for user permission to view tables

 **0.2.0**
-- Changed Hook for chat button to `canvasReady`
+- Changed Hook for chat button to `canvasReady`.
-- Changed button style
+- Changed button style.
-- Trimmed excess CSS
+- Trimmed excess CSS.
-- Added check for user GM status to show table buttons
+- Added check for user GM status to show table buttons.

+**0.3.0**
+- Refactored code to use more FoundryVTT terminology.
+- Made use of `rollMode` dropdown menu to determine whether chat message is global, GM-only, etc.
+- Added check for whether "Display in Chat" is marked in the rollTable form.
+Table button does not appear in the RTB Dialog if "Display in Chat" is not marked.

 ### License
 The source code is licensed under GPL-3.0.